Episode Six grew out of two school bands, centred around Harrow County Grammar School.

-Sheila and Graham Carter-Dimmock (brother and sister) would sometimes sing and play together (she and Jason went to a different school), and was asked to join the band when they were formed.
+Sheila and Graham Carter-Dimmock (brother and sister) would sometimes sing and play together, and were asked to join The Lightnings when they were formed.

 They played school dances, youth clubs, and similar gigs.

-During this period Sheila Carter used the stage name 'Shandy', while Pete Reglar was known as 'Pete Jason'.
-Pete left in January 1963 and was replaced by Andy Tait, also know as 'Andy Ross'.
+During this period Sheila Carter used the stage name 'Shandy', while vocalist Pete Reglar was known as 'Pete Jason'.
+Pete left in January 1963 and was replaced by Andy Tait, also known as 'Andy Ross'.
 A couple of months later they got a new bassist too.

 The photo shows the Mk2 line-up in 1963, augmented by second guitarist Dick Crofts: Jeremy Dicker, Sheila Carter,